mnater/Hyphenopoly/README.md

 Make sure your page is encoded as utf-8.

 ### script blocks – load, configure and run Hyphenopoly_Loader.js
 Hyphenopoly_Loader.js needs some information to run.
 This information is provided as a parameter object to the function `Hyphenopoly.config()`.
 This information is stored in a globally accessible Object called `window.Hyphenopoly`.
-Hyphenopoly_Loader.js and (if necessary) Hyphenopoly.js will add other methods and properties only to this object – there will be no other global variables/functions beyond this object.
+Hyphenopoly_Loader.js and (if necessary) Hyphenopoly.js will add other methods and properties only to this object – there will be no other global variables or functions beyond this object.

 #### require
 The configuration object must have exactly one property called `require` which itself is an object containing at least one nameValuePair where the name is a language code string (Some languages are region-specific.
 See the patterns directory for supported languages.
 E.g. just using `en` won't work, use `en-us`or `en-gb`) and the value is a long word string in that language (preferably more than 12 characters long).

-If you want to force the usage of Hyphenopoly.js for a language (e.g. for testing purposes) write `"FORCEHYPHENOPOLY"` instead of the long word.
+If you want to force the usage of Hyphenopoly.js for a language (e.g. for testing purposes), write `"FORCEHYPHENOPOLY"` instead of the long word.

 Hyphenopoly_Loader.js tests if the client (aka browser, aka user agent) supports CSS hyphenation for the language(s) given in `require`.
-In the example above it will test if the client supports CSS-hyphenation for latin, german and us-english.
+In the example above, it will test if the client supports CSS-hyphenation for Latin, German and US-English.

-If one of the given languages isn't supported, it automatically hides the documents contents and loads Hyphenopoly.js and the necessary WebAssembly modules.
+If one of the given languages isn't supported, it automatically hides the document's contents and loads Hyphenopoly.js and the necessary WebAssembly modules.

 Hyphenopoly.js – once loaded – will hyphenate the elements according to the settings and unhide the document when it's done.

-If something goes wrong and Hyphenopoly.js is unable to unhide the document Hyphenopoly_Loader.js has a timeout that kicks in after some time (defaults to 1000ms) and unhides the document and writes a message to the console.
+If something goes wrong and Hyphenopoly.js is unable to unhide the document, Hyphenopoly_Loader.js has a timeout that kicks in after some time (defaults to 1000ms) and unhides the document and writes a message to the console.

-If the browser supports all required languages the script deletes the `Hyphenopoly`-object and terminates without further ado.
+If the browser supports all required languages, the script deletes the `Hyphenopoly`-object and terminates without further ado.

 ### enable CSS-hyphenation
 Hyphenopoly by default hyphenates elements (and their children) with the classname `.hyphenate`.
 Don't forget to enable CSS-hyphenation for the classes eventually handled by Hyphenopoly.